 In concussion, no brain damage can be detected on imaging tests, such as computed tomography (CT) or magnetic resonance imaging (MRI).
 Yet brain cells are temporarily damaged or dysfunctional.
 The person has temporary symptoms of brain dysfunction.

-Symptoms of a concussion may include the following:
+Symptoms of a concussion include one or more of the following:

 Temporary confusion: Appearing dazed or stunned and/or answers slowly